Some kanban Q & A Feb 2017

 Some thoughts after running the marshmallow challenge with kids

-Sometimes I get the opportunity to try things that I never done before, or didn’t think that I would dare.
-Do those things if you get the chance.
-Always do them!
-I never regretted taking one of those opportunities, after they are over.
+Sometimes I get the opportunity to try things that I’ve never done before or didn’t think I would dare.
+Always take those chances if you get them!
+I’ve never regretted seizing those opportunities once they’re over.

-In this case I got the opportunity to talk with a bunch of school kids (14-16 year olds) about Lean, experimenting and how to iterate ever faster by improving your process.
-It was quite the experience and I wanted to share some highlights of the time I had together with them.
+In this case, I had the chance to talk with a group of school kids (ages 14-16) about Lean, experimentation, and how to iterate faster by improving processes.
+It was quite an experience, and I want to share some highlights from the time I spent with them.

 Background

-I have a friend, Tristessa, that is a teacher in an international school in Stockholm.
-She’s a brilliant horn-player and we play in the same band.
-One day in our rehearsal she told me about a course about Product Design that she was running in her class (SO COOL) and her students...
+I have a friend, Tristessa, who is a teacher at an international school in Stockholm.
+She’s a brilliant horn player, and we play in the same band.
+One day during rehearsal, she told me about a Product Design course she was teaching in her class (SO COOL), and her students were facing many of the challenges I encounter at work every day—needs for experiments, a...

 Read More